 IBNR is a loss reserve that primarily reflects the sum of expected losses for unreported claims.
 Our IBNR reserves generally relate to the five most recent policy years.
 For policy years at the early stage of development (generally the last five years), IBNR is generally estimated using a combination of expected loss rate and multiplicative loss development factor calculations.
 For more mature policy years, IBNR generally is estimated using multiplicative loss development factor calculations.
 The expected loss rate method estimates IBNR by applying an expected loss rate to total title insurance premiums and escrow fees, and adjusting for policy year maturity using estimated loss development patterns.
-Multiplicative loss development factor calculations estimate to losses realized to date.
+Multiplicative loss development factor calculations estimate IBNR by applying factors derived from loss development patterns to losses realized to date.
 The expected loss rate and loss development patterns are based on historical experience.
 Due to our long claim exposure, our provision for claims periodically includes amounts of adverse or positive claims development on policies issued in prior years, when claims on such policies are higher or lower than initially expected.
-The provision rate on prior years are considered likely and could result in a material adjustment to the IBNR reserves.
+The provision rate on prior year policies will continue to change as actual experience on those specific policy years develop.
+Changes in the loss provision rate for recent policy years are considered likely and could result in a material adjustment to the IBNR reserves.